sanchari1996/HTML/README.md

 # HTML
-Basic operations
-This is the final project for coursera web develpment course.
+This is the final project for coursera web development course.